-The Philips 246E9QDSB monitor even supports a wide 129% sRGB color gamut.
+The Philips 246E9QDSB monitor even has a wide 129% sRGB color gamut size.
 This provides you with more saturated and lifelike colors.

-Luckily, the Philips 246E9QDSB comes with a pre-calibrated sRGB mode which you can simply enable in the monitor’s OSD (On-Screen Display) settings, and instantly get accurate ~100% sRGB color representation.
+Luckily, the Philips 246E9QDSB comes with a pre-calibrated sRGB mode, which you can enable in the monitor’s OSD (On-Screen Display) settings and instantly get an accurate ~100% sRGB color representation.

 You get a respectable amount of screen real estate as well as sharp details and text.

-In contrast, the 27″ sized version of this monitor, the Philips 276EQ9QDSB, has a notably lower PPI ratio of ~81 PPI which results in less screen space available and more pixelated details.
+In contrast, the 27″ sized version of this monitor, the Philips 276EQ9QDSB, has a notably lower PPI ratio of ~81 PPI, which results in more pixelated details.

 The monitor’s performance is also top-notch; with only ~8ms of input lag, you won’t be able to notice any delays between your actions and the result on the screen.

-Additionally, the Philips 246E9QDSB has a quick 4ms (GtG) response time which will ensure that all pixel transitions are done within the 75Hz refresh rate window thus eliminating trailing behind fast-moving objects.
+Additionally, the Philips 246E9QDSB has a quick 4ms (GtG) response time, which will ensure that most pixel transitions are done within the 75Hz refresh rate window, thus eliminating trailing behind fast-moving objects.

 This will allow the monitor to change its refresh rate dynamically.
-At, 50FPS, it changes to 50Hz in order to eliminate screen tearing and stuttering with minimal input lag penalty (~1ms).
+At, 50FPS, it changes to 50Hz to eliminate screen tearing and stuttering with minimal input lag penalty (~1ms).

-Unfortunately, if you FPS rate drops below 48, FreeSync will stop working until your FPS rate recovers.
+Unfortunately, if your FPS drops below 48, FreeSync will stop working until your FPS recovers.

 Since the monitor has no DisplayPort input, you cannot use FreeSync with NVIDIA cards on this monitor, but you can use it up to 75Hz without any issues by creating a custom resolution.

-One last thing to keep in mind regarding IPS monitors is IPS glow which is a common drawback of this technology; It’s characterized as visible ‘glowing’ around the corners of the screen due to excess light passing through the panel.
+One last thing to keep in mind when discussing IPS monitors is IPS glow, which is a common flaw of this technology.
+It’s characterized as visible ‘glowing’ around the corners of the screen due to excess light passing through the panel.

 The amount of IPS glow will vary across different units of the monitor, but it’s mostly manageable as you can reduce this effect by lowering the monitor’s brightness and/or by adding some lighting, such as a lamp, next to your screen.